-If you are also installing YARN, you can skip any packages you have already installed in Step 3: InstallCDH 5 with YARN on page 163.

-Skip this step and go to Step 3: Install CDH 5 with YARN on page 163 if you intend to use only YARN.
+Note: If installing both MRv1 and YARN, do not install packages that you already installed in Step 3: Install CDH 5 with YARN on page 210.
+If installing YARN only, skip this step and go to Step 3: Install CDH 5 with YARN on page 210.